-Unfortunately, with so many users on social media, it can seem impossible to stand out from the crowd.
+With so many users on social media, it can seem impossible to stand out from the crowd.
 Thankfully, hashtags are one way to deal with this.

 Best of all, there are often specific hashtags you can leverage for recruitment.
 Of course, you'll likely have to do your research to identify which ones are relevant to you and your business.

-At first glance, you may find that generic hashtags like ‘#recruiting' and ‘#hiring' are too competitive for you to gain traction; However, it isn't likely to hurt your chances of increasing engagement if you include them alongside other more specific hashtags.
+At first glance, you may find that generic hashtags like #recruiting and #hiring are too competitive for you to gain traction; however, it isn't likely to hurt your chances of increasing engagement if you include them alongside other more specific hashtags.